AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/preparation.md

 # Onboarding Preparation {#onboarding-preparation}

-Before the onboarding process begins, there are a number or preparatory steps that the system administrator must understand before logging into the system.
+Now that you know what is in store for you in the onboarding process by having read the article [AEM as a Cloud Service Onboarding Journey Introduction,](overview.md) you are likely ready to jump in.
+However, before the onboarding process begins, there are a number or preparatory steps that the system administrator must understand before logging into the system.

 ## Objective {#objective}